 Whether in the press or research reports, coverage of customer data platforms (CDP) has exploded.
 But to buyers, the hype has created a problem.
 With such a rapid growth in attention, the analyses, recommendations – even basic definitions – surrounding the CDP market can seem contradictory and confusing.

-There isn’t one, agreed-upon definition of a CDP
+The Problem: there isn’t one, agreed-upon definition of a CDP.

 This change in definition is rooted in the common misperception that marketer-managed means: